nits2010/DataStructureAlgo/DSA_Pattern/Pattern 12_Bitwise XOR.md

 singleNumber([1, 4, 2, 1, 3, 2, 3])//4
 singleNumber([7, 9, 7])//9
 ````
-- Time complexity of this solution is `O(n)` as we iterate through all numbers of the input once.
+- Time complexity of this solutionMimicPQ is `O(n)` as we iterate through all numbers of the input once.
 - The algorithm runs in constant space `O(1)`.
 ## 😕 Two Single Numbers (medium)
 https://leetcode.com/problems/single-number-iii/